Global overview and results

 Indeed, the global resilience context has altered significantly, as seen in the fact that the proportion of people living in conditions of low resilience to organized crime has decreased significantly to 61.9%, down from 79.4% two years ago.
 Although this difference of almost 17.5 percentage points may appear counterintuitive given that the global resilience score has remained largely unchanged, it is worth observing here that a minor change in one country’s resilience score can affect the overall balance, if that country happens to be heavily populated.

 The reason for the change can be explained by China, which as a result of a slight improvement in its resilience score (marginally increasing from 5.46 in 2021 to 5.67 in 2023), has moved over the 5.50 midpoint, from the high criminality–low resilience category into the high criminality–high resilience one.
 The modest shift is mainly due to China’s adoption, in December 2021, of its first Anti-Organized Crime Law and its increased efforts in combating money laundering, among others.
-Given the country’s immense population of 1.4 billion, this has had a sizeable impact in reducing the percentage of the world population reported to be living in conditions of low resilience.
+Given the country’s immense population of 1.4 billion, this has had a sizeable impact on reducing the percentage of the world population reported to be living in conditions of low resilience.

 Although resilience building blocks are measured independently of each other as standalone indicators, there are common characteristics among them.
 This allows for the grouping of indicators under categories, which makes analysis of trends possible.
 From the resilience scores, it can be interpreted that indicators in the leadership and governance group (see Figure 3.10) continue to form the basis of states’ preferred tools to tackle criminality – at the expense of social and economic-based ones.
 The global average of the indicators making up this group was 5.10 out of 10, a slight increase compared to 2021.
 States’ expressed intentions of tackling organized crime are evident in the high scores for ‘international cooperation’ (5.87) and ‘national policies and laws’ (5.48).
-Undoubtedly, states’ ratification of and participation in international conventions as well as their engagement with partners on common issues and the presence of sound national legislative frameworks are all central in curbing transnational organized crime.
+Undoubtedly, states’ ratification of and participation in international conventions, as well as their engagement with partners on common issues and the presence of sound national legislative frameworks, are all central in curbing transnational organized crime.
 Nevertheless, deficiencies in transparency and accountability as well as in governance can impede these efforts.
 Average scores for indicators such as ‘political leadership and governance’ (4.70) and especially ‘government transparency and accountability’ (4.36) are comparably low.
 In fact, scores for both resilience building blocks declined globally over the last two years, with the latter identified as the second lowest indicator on average, above only ‘victim and witness support’ (4.24).

 Institutional efforts to address criminality continue to be favoured by states at the expense of more holistic approaches, involving cooperation with non-state actors.
 This is evident in the scores for ‘judicial system and detention’ (4.54), ‘law enforcement’ (4.87) and ‘territorial integrity’ (5.06).
 With a focus on criminal justice and security, these indicators collectively averaged the second highest resilience category (4.82).
-Despite its undeniable significance in suppressing aspects of organized crime, overreliance on securitization responses, combined with the issues plaguing many state institutions, including underfunding, capacity and corruption, risks the opposite effect by hampering anti-organized crime measures or, worse, becoming a driver of criminality.
+Despite its undeniable significance in suppressing aspects of organized crime, overreliance on securitization responses, combined with the issues plaguing many state institutions, including underfunding, capacity and corruption, risks having the opposite effect by hampering anti-organized crime measures or, worse, becoming a driver of criminality.

 In terms of civil society and social protection measures, the 2023 results show a marked imbalance between securitization and victim-centric, non-state-actor-facilitated approaches.
 The civil society and social protection indicators had the lowest average of all the resilience groupings (4.50).
 Although the ‘non-state actors’ indicator (4.72) fared comparably well against the overall resilience average, it is the one indicator that declined the most (−0.16).
 Meanwhile, ‘victim and witness support’ scored 4.24, suggesting, broadly, failings in prioritizing the very systems designed to protect those most at risk of the harms of organized crime.
 Proactive measures aimed at mitigating the impact of organized crime and curbing the phenomenon in general, measured by the ‘prevention’ indicator (4.55), are also underdeveloped.
 Taken together, these deficits and the discrepancy between priority given to state-run initiatives and under-reliance on civil-society-driven approaches could have a lasting negative impact on society.
 These factors could serve to intensify social fracturing and generate conditions that criminal elements could exploit.